Platformio Custom Build

 PlatformIO is configured to automatically load any file matching *_env.ini in the project root.
 To create a custom environment, add a new file such as custom_env.ini.
 This file will not be tracked by git, keeping your custom configuration separate from the project.

-Example: ESP8266 with GC10 serial, NeoPixel and OLED
+Example: ESP8266 with serial counter, NeoPixel and OLED

-Say you’ve built your own hardware with an ESP8266, a GC10 serial Geiger counter, a NeoPixel LED and an SSD1306 OLED display.
-You want the GC10 serial input on GPIO5 and a push button on GPIO14.
+Say you’ve built your own hardware with an ESP8266, a serial Geiger counter, a NeoPixel LED and an SSD1306 OLED display.
+You want the serial input on GPIO5 and a push button on GPIO14.

 Start by choosing the right base. base:esp8266_neopixel gives you ESP8266 with NeoPixel support.
 Then add the OLED, counter type, and pin configuration on top: